facebookresearch/NeuralCompression/README.md

 pip install -e .
 ```

-If you are not interested in extending the package and running tests, then you
+If you are not interested in matching the test environment, then you only need
-only need to apply the second step to install.
+to apply the second step to install.

 ## Repository Structure